Forking in Short and Tame Abstract Elementary Classes: Large cardinals revisited

 In this section, we discuss the behavior of non-forking in the presence of large cardinals.
 We return to just assuming Hypothesis \ref{hyp}, that $K$ satisfies amalgamation, joint embedding, and no maximal models.

-Recall that $\kappa$ is strongly compact iff every $\kappa$ complete filter can be extended to a $\kappa$ complete ultrafilter; see \cite{jech}.20 for a reference.
-Boney \cite{tamelc} proved that the tameness and type shortness hypotheses of Theorem \ref{mainthm} follow from $\kappa$ being a strongly compact cardinal.
+Recall that $\kappa$ is strongly compact iff $\kappa$ is regular and every $\kappa$ complete filter can be extended to a $\kappa$ complete ultrafilter; see \cite[Chapter 20]{jech} for a reference.
+Boney \cite[Theorem 4.5]{tamelc} proved that the tameness and type shortness hypotheses of Theorem \ref{mainthm} follow from $\kappa$ being a strongly compact cardinal.